CommonAccord/Site-Org/Doc/Adroit/Adroit_Employment_Agt_Terms.01.md

 5.Ti=Position

-5.1.sec=The Employee will be employed in the position designated in Item 8 of the Schedule (“Position”) and will report directly to the person in the role nominated in Item 9 of the Schedule.
+5.1.sec=The Employee will be employed in the position designated in Item 8 of the Schedule ("Position") and will report directly to the person in the role nominated in Item 9 of the Schedule.

 5.2.sec=The duties and responsibilities of the Position are set out in the Job Description which forms Annexure A, but the Employer may require the Employee to perform additional or replacement duties.